fn calculate_marginal_cost_prices<'a, I, J>(

 - Marginal cost of C = 3.333 + 3 = 6.333

-If any existing assets produce a given commodity in a particular region and time slice, the price is taken from the asset with the highest marginal cost among those existing assets.
-If no existing assets produce the commodity in that region and time slice (in particular, this will occur when there’s no demand for the commodity), then candidate assets are considered: we take the price from the candidate asset with the lowest marginal cost, assuming full utilisation (i.e. the single candidate asset that would be most competitive if a small amount of demand was added).
+For each region, the price in each time slice is taken from the installed asset with the highest marginal cost.
+If there are no producers of the commodity in that region (in particular, this may occur when there’s no demand for the commodity), then candidate assets are considered: we take the price from the candidate asset with the lowest marginal cost, assuming full utilisation (i.e. the single candidate asset that would be most competitive if a small amount of demand was added).

 §Arguments

-activity_for_existing- Iterator over activity from optimisation solution for existing assetsactivity_for_candidates- Iterator over activity from optimisation solution for candidate assets.
-Note: we only need the keys, since we assume full utilisation for candidates.annual_activities- Map of annual activities for each asset computed bycalculate_annual_activities.
-This only needs to include existing assets.shadow_prices- Shadow prices for all commoditiesyear- The year for which prices are being calculatedmarkets_to_price- Set of markets to calculate full cost prices for
+activity_keys_for_existing- Iterator over activity keys from optimisation solution for existing assetsactivity_keys_for_candidates- Iterator over activity keys from optimisation solution for candidate assetsupstream_prices- Prices for commodities upstream of the ones we are calculating prices foryear- The year for which prices are being calculatedmarkets_to_price- Set of markets to calculate marginal prices for

 §Returns